rancher/docs/content/rancher/v2.x/en/installation/options/upgrading-cert-manager/_index.md

 ## Performing the upgrade
 >**Note:** The namespace used in these instructions depends on the namespace cert-manager is currently installed in.
 If it is in kube-system use that in the instructions below.
 You can verify by running `kubectl get pods --all-namespaces` and checking which namespace the cert-manager-\* pods are listed in.
 Do not change the namespace cert-manager is running in or this can cause issues.

-In order to upgrade cert-manager to the follow these instructions:
+In order to upgrade cert-manager, follow these instructions:
 {{% accordion id="normal" label="Upgrading cert-manager with Internet access" %}}
 1. Back up existing resources as a precaution
     ```plain